Otto Kandler: Archaea and the three domains of life

 they contrasted their natural system of "global classification", a phylogenetic division on the basis of 16S rRNA sequencing, with the conventional division of organisms into two (procaryotes-eucaryotes system) or into five (5-kingdom system) groupings.

 Today the division of the tree of life into three domains – levels above kingdoms – is textbook knowledge.

+Early evolution and diversification of life (pre-cell theory)

-In addition, Kandler studied the early diversification of life.
+Kandler has always been interested in the early evolution and diversification of life and, finally, presented his pre-cell theory.

 He assumed that the early evolution of organisms did not start from a common first ancestral cell, but that each domain evolved by "multiple cellularization of a multiphenotypical population of pre-cells", where the invention of cell envelopes played an important role.

+A scheme of the pre-cell scenario is presented in the adjacent figure, where essential evolutionary improvements are indicated by numbers: